Types of Futures Contracts: Meaning, Categories & Examples

 What are Commodity Futures all About?

 In India, commodity futures are used to hedge the risk of commodities.
 Positions in the commodity futures can be taken for speculation or specifically for physical delivery, done by the exchange through the designated warehouses.
-The largest commodity futures trading exchange in India by volume is the MCX, which dominates all futures types of products other than agricultural futures.
+The largest commodity futures trading exchange in India by volume is the MCX, which dominates all future types of products other than agricultural futures.
 NCDEX dominates the agricultural futures.
 Apart from these two principal commodity exchanges, NSE and BSE also offer commodity futures types, but the volumes are just about picking up now.
 Broadly there are 4 categories of commodity futures trading available on the MCX and the NCDEX:

 - Precious metals futures cover gold and silver